remarkjs/remark-lint/packages/remark-lint-first-heading-level/readme.md

-In some cases a different rank makes more sense, such as when building a blog and generating the primary heading from frontmatter metadata, in which case a value of `2` can be defined here.
+In some cases a different rank makes more sense, such as when building a blog and generating the primary heading from frontmatter metadata, in which case a value of `2` can be defined here or the rule can be turned off.

 ## Examples